 This may be fine for routine work but can be controversial where work is confidential or privacy for conversation is needed.
 The most frequent criticism from those working in open-plan offices is that they are noisy and disturbing but, says Alexi, noise is partly a function of how you interpret sound: “It’s possible for people to get into a zone of concentration in extremely noisy environments.
 Working in complete quiet can also be a problem.”

 Places for people

 There seems to be a paradox as people, both managers and staff, often say they like the “vibrant”, “buzzy” atmosphere of their office, whilst complaining that they can’t concentrate there and retreating to the coffee shop or home.
 The idea that lively, quirky offices are conducive to creativity is open to debate.
 Quiet and noisy people, introverts, and extroverts are all creative, so we need to consider individual traits rather than stereotypes.

 Most office buildings are designed not for occupiers, but for the market, so cannot necessarily be tailored to specific users’ needs.
 The margins on most architectural work make it difficult to do new research or even to spend time reading the research that exists.

 Alexi points to the trend towards “activity-based working”, which means people move to places appropriate to the work that they’re doing.
 Research suggests that the ‘perfect office’ often starts with where it is and how you reach it.
 Daylight and a view, especially of nature, are important, along with environmental comfort and good IT support.

-The best workplaces, however, as voted for by users, consistently demonstrate more abstract values such as trust, respect and fairness.
-These are a function of organisational culture but the physical space can also express these values.
+The best workplaces, however, as voted for by users, consistently demonstrate more abstract values such as trust, respect, and fairness.
+These are a function of organizational culture but the physical space can also express these values.